magenta-aps/cprbroker.toolbox/README.md

 # cprbroker.toolbox

-This is a repository with nice to have tools for testing and debugging of CPR Broker
+The repository containing a range of different tools for testing, debugging, and maintaining CPR Broker and DPR Emulation.